Browse By Name

 Expertise: Expertise in geomechanic and geochemistry applied to: risks associated with CO2 sequestration; hydraulic fracturing for shale gas production; environmental impact of hydraulic fracturing; and the water-energy nexus.
 Current research focuses on the scientific, environmental and public policy aspects of unconventional natural gas production, the water-energy nexus, and carbon capture and storage.
 He has a particular interest in risk analysis, decision making, and legal/regulatory issues related to fracing, CO2 sequestration, CO2-EOR, and energy production.

-Professor, Department of Information, Risk and Operations Management, McCombs School of Business
+Professor, Department of Information, Risk, and Operations Management, Red McCombs School of Business

 Expertise: His research and teaching interests include risk management, multiple criteria decision making, and capital budgeting.
 Decision and risk analysis with applications in oil and gas; exploration and production; electric utilities; project managment; environment & earth science.